codeforboston/plogalong/README.md

     [See here](https://docs.expo.io/versions/v32.0.0/workflow/android-studio-emulator/) for detailed instructions

+  - Install node modules: `npm ci`

-  - Install Expo: `npm install expo-cli --global`
+  - Install Expo: `sudo npm install expo-cli --global`

   - In a terminal window, navigate to the root directory of your local clone of this repository.
 Type `expo start` to launch Metro bundler and Expo's